eakwarren/KeyswitchCreator/README.md

 ## Keyswitch Sets
 The Keyswitch Sets folder contains a few sets that you can copy/paste into the Registry editor. _Note: Ensure proper json formatting rules with commas and brackets in the right places.
-The error highlighting will help you identify any issues._
+The error highlighting should help identify any issues._

 ## Known Issues